 Formik is an open-source library to build forms in React and React Native.
 It’s the world’s leading library for building forms in React.

-Formik is a complete solution that helps you to implement form validation, keep track of visited fields, and handle form submission in an efficient and robust manner.
-It is based on the concept of a controlled component.
+Formik is a complete solution that helps you to implement form validation, keep track of visited fields, and handle form submission in an efficiently and robustly.
+It's based on the concept of a controlled component react.

 Now, let’s look at one simple example of how can Formik can be used to build a form along with the form validation.